vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * Passwords are normally stored in /etc/shadow, which is not readable by users.
 However, historically, they were stored in the world-readable file /etc/passwd along with all account information.
 * For backward compatibility, if a password hash is present in the second column in /etc/passwd, it takes precedence over the one in /etc/shadow.
 * Also, an empty second field in /etc/passwd means that the account has no password, i.e. anybody can log in without a password (used for guest accounts).
 This is sometimes disabled.
-* If passwordless accounts are disabled, you can put the hash of a password of your choice.
-You can use the crypt function to generate password hashes, for example
+* If passwordless accounts are disabled, you can put the hash of a password of your choice. we can use the mkpasswd to generate password hashes, for example

  ::

-   perl -le 'print crypt("foo", "aa")' to set the password to foo.
+   Usage: mkpasswd [OPTIONS]...
+[PASSWORD [SALT]] Crypts the PASSWORD using crypt(3).

+      -m, --method=TYPE     select method TYPE
+      -5                    like --method=md5
+      -S, --salt=SALT       use the specified SALT
+      -R, --rounds=NUMBER   use the specified NUMBER of rounds -P, --password-fd=NUM read the password from file descriptor NUM instead of /dev/tty
+      -s, --stdin           like --password-fd=0
+      -h, --help            display this help and exit -V, --version         output version information and exit

+  mkpasswd can generate DES, MD5, SHA-256, SHA-512

 * It's possible to gain root access even if you can only append to /etc/passwd and not overwrite the contents.
 That's because it's possible to have multiple entries for the same user, as long as they have different names — users are identified by their ID, not by their name, and the defining feature of the root account is not its name but the fact that it has user ID 0.
 So you can create an alternate root account by appending a line that declares an account with another name, a password of your choice and user ID 0

 Elevating privilege from a suid binary